HackusatePvP/RenJava/README.md

 - [Website]() (Not yet created), [Discord]() (Not yet created), [YouTube](https://www.youtube.com/channel/UC4iv_X0Pi8FoHFMUHBkHw1A)
 - [HeroAdventure](https://github.com/HackusatePvP/HeroAdventure) This an example project that is used for testing the framework.

+## Disclaimer
+RenJava does not claim ownership over any copyrighted material such as music, video, or assets.
+RenJava is only the framework not the game made by an author.
+Any copyright claims must be filed against the author.
+RenJava does not own or distribute any game(s).
+It would be similar to suing YouTube because someone else uploaded an entire move without permission.

+As an author you must have expressed consent to use any copyrighted material like music.
+Alternatively, you could look for royalty free options.

 ## Project Requirements
 - [Java-21](https://www.oracle.com/java/technologies/downloads/#java21) (You can typically download this within your IDE)
 - [intellij](https://www.jetbrains.com/idea/download/?section=windows) or [Eclipse](https://www.eclipse.org/downloads/)